How to Enable or Disable Real-time Protection for Microsoft Defender Antivirus in Windows 11

 What is Microsoft Defender Antivirus?

-Microsoft Defender Antivirus is antivirus software built into Windows 10 and Windows 11.
+Microsoft Defender Antivirus is the built-in security software for Windows 10 and Windows 11.
 It helps protect your computer from viruses, malware, and other threats.

 What is Real-time Protection?